Skip to content

 2. Add blueberries and soak for five to ten minutes.

-3. Gently move the berries with your hands to remove dirt softly.
+3. Gently move the berries with your hands to softly remove dirt.

 4. Rinse under cold water and let dry spread out on a clean cloth or paper towel.